umdenes100/ENES100ArduinoLibrary/README.md

 `bool updateLocation()`
 Returns: `true` on success, `false` on failure.
-Updates the OSV's location information.
+Updates the OTV's location information.

 `void mission(type, value)`
 Sends value for a mission objective.